Edward de Courtenay, 3rd/11th Earl of Devon: Career

 Sir John Dawney (d.1346/7) is said to have held 'fifteen large manors in Cornwall' which came to the Courtenay family through Edward Courtenay's marriage to Emeline Dawney.
 In 1378 Courtenay proved his age, and had livery of the lands of his mother and his grandfather, the 10th Earl.

 Like his ancestors, Courtenay was a soldier.
 He served in the Scottish wars and after some success was knighted in 1380 by the Earl of Buckingham.
-The following year King Richard II sent Courtenay as an emissary to escort his Queen Elizabeth of Bohemia from Gravelines harbour to London for her marriage.
+The following year King Richard II sent Courtenay as an emissary to escort his Queen Anne of Bohemia from Gravelines harbour to London for her marriage.
 In 1383 he was appointed Admiral of the West, responsible for policing the seas off the coasts of Devon and Cornwall; his brother Sir Hugh Courtenay was a famed pirate.
 The Council believed that the Earl should protect the River Exe as French pirates had attempted several incursions into the Devonshire interior.
 Edward however was more of a soldier and relinquished his naval post.
 He was appointed to the King's Council which in 1395 attended Richard II in Westminster Hall.
 By 1400, the Earl was blind.
 He had probably contracted a disease such as leprosy or erysipelas which attacked the retina in his eyes.

 Courtenay died on 5 December 1419, directing in his will that he be buried at Forde Abbey.
 A 'magnificent monument' at Tiverton Castle, said to be his and destroyed about the end of the 16th century, bore the following inscription, according to Thomas Risdon's Survey of Devon (1630):